temporenc/temporenc/README.rst

 * **Month** (4 bits)

   An integer in the range 0–11 (both inclusive); the special value 15 means no value is set.
-The first month (January) is encoded as 0, February as 1, and so on.
+January is encoded as 0, February as 1, and so on.
 Note that this is off-by-one compared to human month numbering.

 * **Day of month** (5 bits)